 WHEN: November 27, 2012 – January 31, 2013

-CHARLES BANK GALLERY is pleased to present this year’s winter group show, Color or Colour …, which features […]
+CHARLES BANK GALLERY is pleased to present this year’s winter group show, Color or Colour …, which features a select group of […]

 Rodrigo Valles is a 34 year old, NYC-based, entirely self-taught artist.
 He taught himself to oil paint around the age of 26 although he spent quite a bit of time writing graffiti as a teen.
 Painting is not his only profession, though it is his passion.
 He is a neuroscientist by trade.